#1 in Las Vegas for Bachelor Parties

 9.6Location

-Why for a bachelor party — Waldorf Astoria Las Vegas is the renamed-and-rebranded former Mandarin Oriental Las Vegas, which Hilton acquired in 2018.
-The hotel sits in the CityCenter complex (between ARIA and Vdara) and operates as the only fully-non-casino five-star hotel on the Strip — there is no gaming …
+Why for a bachelor party: Waldorf Astoria Las Vegas is the renamed-and-rebranded former Mandarin Oriental Las Vegas, which Hilton acquired in 2018.
+The hotel sits in the CityCenter complex (between ARIA and Vdara) and operates as the only fully-non-casino five-star hotel on the Strip; there is no gaming floor, and the quiet is exactly why it works as the recovery base.

-Best room: Two-Bedroom Suite (the working group-of-four recovery option) or Park Suite for the entry-level corner room.
+Best room: Two-Bedroom Suite (the group-of-four recovery base) or Park Suite for the entry-level corner room.

 North Strip · ★★★★★ · from $300/night